dataset-ninja/mvtec-AD/README.md

-# The MVTEC Anomaly Detection Dataset
+# MVTec AD: the MVTec Anomaly Detection

-MVTEC AD is a dataset for semantic segmentation, instance segmentation, and object detection tasks.
+MVTec AD is a dataset for semantic segmentation, classification tasks.